 Unfortunately, extensive analyses by Texas State University's Research for EDucator Equity & Excellence (REDEE) Center show that the state's edTPA proposal will fail to ensure Day-One Readiness for most people hired by schools as their official teachers-of-record.
-Using the state's education data for 2019-20, the REDEE Center's research shows three out of four groups of new teachers-of-record would not be assessed by edTPA before entering Texas classrooms.
+Using the state's education data for 2019-20, the REDEE Center's research shows three out of four groups of new teachers-of-record would not be assessed by edTPA before entering Texas classrooms and being fully responsible for students' learning and academic growth.
 The four groups are:

 - Licensed Interns have not completed a teacher preparation program but are currently enrolled in a program and are training to become teachers.
 These teachers-in-training make up 40% of new teachers-of-record (9,956) and they would not be assessed for Day-One Readiness under the state's edTPA proposal. - Unlicensed Instructors have not completed a teacher preparation program and hold no teaching license.
-They make up 17% of new teachers-of-record (4,172) and they would not be assessed for Day-One Readiness. - Other Instructors have not completed a teacher preparation program and most hold a special-exemption license (e.g., "emergency" license).
-A small number came from out of state.
-They make up 12% of new teachers-of-record (3,102) and they would not be assessed for Day-One Readiness. - Licensed Teachers have successfully completed a teacher preparation program that involved clinical or student teaching and they are fully licensed to teach.
+They make up 17% of new teachers-of-record (4,172) and they would not be assessed for Day-One Readiness. - Exempt Instructors have not completed a teacher preparation program and are exempt from most licensure testing requirements.
+Most hold a special "emergency" license, and a few transferred from out-of-state.
+They make up 12% of new teachers-of-record (3,102) and most would not be assessed for Day-One Readiness. - Licensed Teachers have successfully completed a teacher preparation program that involved clinical or student teaching and they are fully licensed to teach.
 They make up 31% of new teachers-of-record (7,669), and they would be the only people assessed for Day-One Readiness under the state's edTPA proposal.

 New Teachers-of-Record edTPA Tested for

 New Teacher-of-Record Type in Texas Classrooms Day-One Readiness?

 Licensed Teachers 7,669 (31%) YES

 Licensed Interns 9,956 (40%) NO

 Unlicensed Instructors 4,172 (17%) NO

-Other Instructors 3,012 (12%) NO
+Exempt Instructors 3,012 (12%) NO